QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Introduction to Quantum Computing

-Importantly, quantum theory is a \textit{fundamentally probabilistic} theory, that is, even given that a qubit is in state $\ket{\psi}$ -- a state known as perfectly as is in principle possible -- this generally allows one only to make predictions for the probabilities, with which the outcomes `0' and `1', respectively, occur when the qubit is \textit{measured}.
-These probabilities are given by the so-called Born rule $P(i) = |\braket{i|\psi}|^2$, where $i=0,1$ and the complex number $\braket{i|\psi}$, called the \emph{amplitude}, is given by the inner product written as the composition of state $\ket{\psi}$ with \emph{quantum effect} $\bra{i}$.
-Hence, for the above state, $P(0)=|\alpha|^2$ and $P(1)= |\beta|^2$.
+Importantly, quantum theory is a \textit{fundamentally probabilistic} theory, that is, even given that a qubit is in state $\ket{\psi}$ -- a state known as perfectly as is in principle possible -- this generally only allows one to make predictions for the probabilities, with which the outcomes `0' and `1', respectively, occur when the qubit is \textit{measured}. \ed{These probabilities are given by the so-called Born rule $P(i) = |\braket{i|\psi}|^2$, where $i=0,1$ ranges over the possible outcomes\footnote{\rl{That is, the integer $i\in \{0,1\}$ is used to label vectors when writing $\ket{i}$ and $\bra{i}$.}} and $\braket{i|\psi}$ is a complex number, called the \emph{amplitude}, which is given by the inner product written as the composition of state $\ket{\psi}$ with \emph{bra} vector $\bra{i}$.
+Hence, for the above state $\ket{\psi} = \alpha \ket{0} + \beta \ket{1}$ the outcome probabilities are given by $P(0)=|\alpha|^2$ and $P(1)= |\beta|^2$. }

-The evolution of an isolated qubit before measuring it is described through the \textit{transformation} of its state with a \textit{unitary} linear map $U$, i.e. $\ket{\psi'} = U \ket{\psi}$.
-See Fig.~\ref{fig:Example_BasicSeqComp} for a diagrammatic representation of such evolution.
+\ed{We now also see the reason why braket notation is useful.
+The vector $\bra{i}$, which is decorated with a `bra', $\bra{ \ }$, denotes the dual vector of $\ket{i}$ in the corresponding dual Hilbert space (basically, $\ket{i}$ can be thought of as a column vector and $\bra{i}$ as the corresponding complex conjugated row vector) such that writing the \emph{bra-ket}, $\braket{i|\psi}$, gives the inner product of $\ket{\psi}$ and $\ket{i}$ -- the very thing that determines probability distributions as the empirical predictions of quantum theory.
+On a terminological note, a bra $\bra{i}$ is in the literature and in this manuscript also referred to as a (quantum) \emph{effect}, reflecting more intuitively that it corresponds to obtaining the measurement outcome $i$.}